This add-on is operated by Knapsack Sp. z o.o.

 Once Knapsack Pro has been added you may want to attach it to another Heroku app and then sign into Knapsack Pro user dashboard to get your API token for your first test suite.
 In the user dashboard, you will also find the installation guide for your test runner and CI provider.

-All users of Beta version of Knapsack Pro add-on can use an unlimited version of Knapsack Pro for free during Beta testing.
+All users of the Beta version of the Knapsack Pro add-on can use an unlimited version of Knapsack Pro for free during Beta testing.

 When you use a trial plan, you can test Knapsack Pro for 14 days with active API usage.
 For instance, when you don’t use Knapsack Pro API over the weekend or when you are busy with other work, your trial days are waiting for you.
 CI configuration can take time especially when you are migrating from one CI provider to another.
 If you need more time for testing just let us know.
 We would be happy to extend your trial period and help you with CI and project configuration.

 The Knapsack Pro add-on is shareable across Heroku apps.
 You can attach it to multiple Heroku apps so your developers can use it with many projects.
 Remember you need to generate a new API token for each project’s test suite in the Knapsack Pro user dashboard.
 You can create many projects in Knapsack Pro user dashboard.

 Attaching the add-on can be useful for instance when you have staging and production Heroku app.
 You can provision the Knapsack Pro add-on for the production applications and later attach it to the staging applications so all developers could easily access the add-on from the Heroku dashboard.